softhlon-learning/learning-platform/content/java/sections/00-introduction/lectures/00-welcome-to-the-course/speech.md

 For those with some programming experience, we'll move into more advanced topics:

-* Object-Oriented Programming (OOP): Deepening your understanding of classes, objects, inheritance, polymorphism, and encapsulation.
+* Object-Oriented Programming : Deepening your understanding of classes, objects, inheritance, polymorphism, and encapsulation.
 * Exception Handling: Learning how to manage errors gracefully in your code.
 * Java Collections Framework: Exploring data structures like Lists, Sets, and Maps.
 * Concurrency: including advanced synchronization techniques, virtuals threads, etc ...
-* Data-Oriented Programming (with records, switch expressions and pattern matching)
+* Records and pattern matching
+* Generics
+* Streams
+* Java I/O
-* Generics, Streams, Java I/O, Modularization
+* Modularization
 * and many, many more

 * We'll also cover practical aspects like: